SiclaitGitHub/osticket-prereqs/README.md

 <p>
 2. Install Web Server

+A web server is a server that hosts websites and web applications, serving them to users over the internet.
+It's a computer system that processes HTTP requests, which are the core communication protocol for the World Wide Web.

 osTicket runs on a web server, so the first prerequisite to install is Internet Information Services (IIS) in Windows with CGI, a flexible, secure and manageable web server for hosting anything on the web.
 To install IIS on your Windows 10 VM:

    - Open the "Control Panel" on your VM.